University of Michigan (Master's)

 I've found teaching to be very rewarding.
 I approach my lessons with patience, honesty, consistency, and thoroughness.
 Too often in the classroom, students are told to learn something simply because their teacher tells them they must know it.
 I teach in way that accepts a student's initial confusion, and instead first helps them to recognize why a particular concept is useful.
 Recognition really makes the move to comprehension a much smaller step, rather than just presenting an endless stream of exercises until comprehension is achieved.
 I find students learn better by understanding why we need something, before knowing how it works.
 This way they will better remember a lesson by recognizing the importance of that lesson.

 So, do you want the most experienced, thorough, and educated Wyzant Music Tutor in the Philadelphia area?
 Then look no further!
 Looking for a highly experienced music tutor?
 Do you need a tutor who understands the student's perspective?
 What about a tutor who's been a music student, and a music faculty member?
 How about a tutor with college teaching experience?
-Need a tutor who has a large variety of teaching
+Need a tutor who has a large variety of teaching resources in music?
+Ever thought about a tutor who understands

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.